 How to make Red Velvet Cupcakes:

-- To make the cupcakes, first, preheat the oven to 350 degrees and line the cupcake pans with baking liners.
+- First, make the cupcakes preheat the oven to 350 degrees, and line the cupcake pans with baking liners.
 Next, sift together the flour and salt, and set aside.

 - Then cream together the butter and sugar until light and fluffy.
 Next, add the eggs one at a time, mixing slowly after each addition.